konung/spree-html-invoice/README.markdown

 2. Add your own own footer texts to the locale.
 The current footer works with :footer_left , :footer_left2 and :footer_right, :footer_right2 where the 1 version is on the left in bold, and the 2 version the "value" on the right.

-3. Override any of the includes templates. they are address, footer, totals, header, bye , and the line_items.
-In bye the text :thanks is printed, and there is a hook :extra_note.
+3. Override any of the partial templates. they are address, footer, totals, header, thanks , and the line_items.
+The whole tanks is wrapped in a thanks hook, so replace or add at will.

 4. Set :suppress_anonymous_address option to get blank addresses for anonymous email addresses (as created by my spree_last_address extension for empty/unknown user info)